wecodemore/wpstarter/docs/04-WP-Starter-Configuration.md

 ## Configuration precedence

-The values in `wpstarter.json` takes precedence when `composer.json` contains an `extra.wpstarter` section  (regardless if as an object or as a path to a custom file) with duplicate values to the `wpstarter.json`.
+When having both `wpstarter.json` file and `extra.wpstarter` section in `composer.json`, WP Starter will load configuration from both, but in case the same setting is set in both places, the  `wpstarter.json` file takes precedence, also in the case `extra.wpstarter` is not a literal object but a path to a separate configuration file.